LucyDada/website/content/blog/lucy-dada-s01-e03-use-passive-restraint-bitch.md

 Dingleberries generally, but dingleberries on Tinder dates in particular.
 My next assignment to write up by tomorrow afternoon.

-Ms. Blue's opinion on the matter you already know.
-But here's my two cents: I've worked at this office - a digital media and broadcasting company you've probably heard of - for four years now.
+I've worked at this office - a digital media and broadcasting company you've probably heard of - for four years now.
 First as an intern and then as a full-time writer.
 Still paid shit.
 Still no better alternative.
 Still not talented enough.
 Still not hot enough.
 As I see it, writing about dingleberries is as easy a ride as I can get.

 This is the gist of it before it gets the listicle treatment: